twillw/SwiftWorkshop/Readme.md

     print(safeString)
   }

-guard lett safeString = optionalString else {
+guard let safeString = optionalString else {
   // this block is only executed if optionalString is nil }
 // safeString can be used safely outside of this block